HelpContact UsView shopping cart

-Tom Yum Taleh - Hot & Sour Seafood Soup
+Tom Yum Talay - Hot & Sour Seafood Soup Recipe

-This Thai soup recipe comes from the wife of country doctor in Southern Thailand.
-She has the good fortune to have a shrimp-farming relative living nearby!.
-This simple soup cooks in one pot in less than 30 minutes.
+This Thai soup recipe comes from the wife of country doctor I once knew in Southern Thailand.
+She had the good fortune to have a shrimp-farming relative living nearby.
+This simple spicy, fragrant lemongrass soup cooks in one pot in less than 30 minutes.
+Tom Yum is the classic spicy and sour soup from Thailand and is served with jasmine rice and one or two other dishes as part of a Thai family meal.
+The Thai word talay or taleh means 'sea' and of course refers to the mixed seafood in the soup.
+Note you can use any combination of seafood, including mussels as pictured.

 Ingredients